Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Multi-FR: Multi-stakeholder Fairness-aware Recommendation

-In a conventional recommendation system, the aim mainly lies in satisfying the need of users/customers.
-However, it has been shown in recent studies~\cite{DBLP:conf/www/PatroBGGC20} that solely optimizing the satisfaction of customers may jeopardize the benefits of item providers/producers who are essential participants in two-sided markets, such as Amazon and Yelp.
-Thus, how to achieve personalized, satisfactory, and fair recommendation simultaneously is non-trivial.
+In this section, we introduce our proposed framework, \textit{Multi-FR}, for fairness-aware recommendation in multi-stakeholder marketplaces.
+In conventional recommendation systems, the main aim lies in satisfying consumers.
+However, it has been shown in recent studies~\cite{PatroBGGC20FairRec} that solely optimizing the satisfaction of consumers may jeopardize the benefits of producers who are essential participants in two-sided markets.
+Thus, to achieve a personalized, satisfactory, and fair recommendation simultaneously in one joint framework is significant in both academia and industry.

-Traditionally, these aspects are modeled as specific objectives and combined by summation with different scaling factors.
-However, utilizing hand-crafted scaling factors has two major drawbacks.
+Traditionally, these aspects are modelled as specific objectives and combined by summation with manually set scaling factors.
+However, utilizing hand-crafted factors has two major drawbacks.
 First, these scaling factors incur tedious hyper-parameter tuning.
-This would cost a large number of trials and substantial computation resources to select appropriate scaling factors, especially when the number of objectives is huge.
-Second, each objective in the summed objective function may need the different magnitude of scaling values in the training process.
-Setting one fixed value may not dynamically balance these objectives.
+This would cost many trials and substantial computation resources to identify appropriate scaling factors, especially when the number of objectives is huge.
+Second, each objective in the summed objective function may need a different magnitude of scaling values in the training process.
+Setting one fixed value is not capable of dynamically balancing all of these objectives well during the training process.

-To tackle the aforementioned problems, we treat the fairness-aware recommendation as a multi-objective optimization problem and propose a framework to jointly optimize multiple objectives.
+To tackle the aforementioned problems, we treat the fairness-aware recommendation as a multi-objective optimization problem and propose a framework for optimizing multiple objectives jointly.
+Before diving into the final framework, we start from providing some major techniques and theoretical guarantees in the multi-objective optimization in order to better illustrate the entire picture.